Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 -----

 **Box 1: Use prompts that have varied phrasing**

-**Box 2: Response Relevance and accuracy**
+Here is why this technique is superior to the others for validating prompt engineering best practices:

-**Box 1: Use prompts that have varied phrasing**
+**Robustness and Generalization: Using varied phrasing (synonyms, different sentence structures) tests whether the agent understands the underlying intent rather than just matching keywords**.

-Here is why this technique is superior to the others for validating prompt engineering best practices: Robustness and Generalization: Using varied phrasing (synonyms, different sentence structures) tests whether the agent understands the underlying intent rather than just matching keywords.
 This ensures the agent is not brittle and can handle real-world user queries that vary in phrasing.

 Best Practice Validation: Microsoft encourages testing agent responses by iterating and refining prompts.
 Testing with variations helps identify if a prompt is too rigid or if it correctly captures the context.